Teaching Number Sense was selected as our focus area for SSE 2018 – 2020.

 - Ready Set Go Scheme will be followed to develop number sense for Junior and Senior Infants.

-- Explicit teaching of Mental Maths Strategies for addition and subtraction (PDST Mental Maths handbook) will be implemented as outlined below for 1st to 6th classes: (online activities)
+- Explicit teaching of Mental Maths Strategies for addition and subtraction, multiplication and division (PDST Mental Maths handbook) will be implemented as outlined below for 1st to 6th classes: (online activities)

 5. Explicit teaching of Mental Maths Strategies for multipication and division (PDST Mental Maths handbook) will be implemented as outlined below for 2nd to 6th classes: (online activities)